Tailwind-Stocker/contribution-snake/README.md

 ### Snake Doesn't Show
 - Wait for the action to complete (check Actions tab)
-- Ensure GitHub Pages is enabled with `output` branch
 - Check that the image URL in your README is correct

 ### No Contributions Visible